Free Activities in Tauranga and Mt Maunganui

-2. Take a trip to Mclaren Falls Park
+2. Take a Trip to McLaren Falls Park – FREE

-3. Check out the blowholes on Leisure Island
+3. Check Out the Blowholes on Leisure Island – FREE

-4. Culture yourself at the Tauranga Art Gallery
+4. Culture Yourself at the Tauranga Art Gallery – FREE

-The free-entry Tauranga Art Gallery is every-changing with exhibitions and artwork to inspire!
+The free-entry Tauranga Art Gallery is ever-changing with exhibitions and artwork to inspire!
 Go in and check out what displays they have on offer this month!
+This is also one of the most popular Tauranga activities for kids.

 For those chilly days, relax at the Mount Hot Pools at the base of Mt Maunganui.
-Prices are very reasonable at NZ$14 for general admission.
+Prices are very reasonable at around NZ$20 for general admission.
 Alternatively, many accommodation providers in town can offer deals on the hot pools if you want to save a few more dollars.
+See more activities like this in the 8 Luxury Activities in Tauranga.

 Location: Adams Avenue, Mount Maunganui

-10. Go on a foodie crawl around Tauranga and Mt Maunganui
+10. Do a Foodie Crawl Around Tauranga and Mt Maunganui – CHEAP

 Ice creams, coffee, fish and chips… The seaside city has many specialities that you have to try while mooching around.
-Mt Maunganui locals would boast that Copenhagen Cone, Adams Avenue, Mt Maunganui does the best ice cream in the bay, while others would say you can’t go wrong with a Kiwi classic fish and chips from Bobby’s Fresh Fish Market on Drive Crescent, Tauranga.
-See Cheap Eats in Tauranga and Mt Maunganui for inspiration.
+Mt Maunganui locals would boast that Copenhagen Cone, Adams Avenue, Mt Maunganui does the best ice cream in the bay, while others would say you can’t go wrong with a Kiwi classic fish and chips from Bobby’s Fresh Fish Market on Dive Crescent, Tauranga.
+See Cheap Eats in Tauranga and Mt Maunganui and The Foodie Guide to Tauranga for inspiration.

 Enjoy 16km of golden-sand beach in the largest suburb of Tauranga, Papamoa.
 Its a popular holiday destination for Kiwis and for good reason.
 Either head to the beach or enjoy hikes and mountain bike trails in the Papamoa Hills – great things to do while keeping the costs down.
 Find out more things to do there in our 7 Awesome Things to Do in Papamoa.